5 Things to Know About Getting a Colonoscopy

 5. It’s preventative health care!
 Colon cancer is the third leading cause of cancer death and is the third most commonly diagnosed cancer.
 Early detection and proper screening by colonoscopy can prevent 90 percent of colon cancers.

-For more information about colon cancer screening or to make an appointment at Penn Medicine, click here.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+For more information about colon cancer screening or to make an appointment at Penn Medicine, click here.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio